 This annual performance report provides a summary of the performance metrics that Metro monitors to keep the system efficient, economical, safe, and reliable while pursuing continued improvement.
-Most of the representations compare data for either four or five fiscal years.
 It is Metro's intent to use these metrics to provide a look back at where we have been as well as provide a roadmap to the future.
 This report is updated annually and may introduce new performance measures to expand our ability to evaluate our efforts and keep our review relevant.